Akash-Dutta07/Black-Friday/README.md

 ![BlackFriday](https://github.com/user-attachments/assets/182c138a-5081-4677-b1ac-b1c333d4acc5)

 ## 📄 **OBJECTIVE**
 The "Black Friday" project is a Python-based analysis of consumer purchasing patterns, utilizing a dataset with over 500,000 records.
 This project explores various factors such as age, gender, occupation, and city categories to identify trends in purchase behavior.
-The data includes multiple product categories and purchase amounts, providing insights into popular products, top spending customers, and demographic patterns in consumer spending during Black Friday sales.
+The data includes multiple product categories and purchase amounts, providing insights into popular products, top-spending customers, and demographic patterns in consumer spending during Black Friday sales.
 This analysis supports understanding customer preferences and aids in developing strategies for targeted marketing and product recommendations.